OpenAstronomy/openastronomy.github.io/_projects/2022/sunpy/helioviewer.md

 API allowing anyone to create their own helioviewer.org like GUI in Python (this could be part of the project but will depend on the progress).
 To facilitate this, we will need to remove the current code from `sunpy` and move it to the new affiliated package.

+Finally, we will then create a new client that interfaces with the `sunpy` downloader Fido.

 #### Milestones